gregory0219998/lisk-checker/README.md

 * lisk-snapshot.sh: https://github.com/gregory0219998/lisk-snapshot

 This script checks the status of your Lisk Delegate by using PHP.<br>
-Feel free to rewrite in Python or Bash.

 This script will also check whether your node has forked or not.<br>
 When forked, it will stop Lisk, restore to previous snapshot, and start Lisk again.